ASTEROID ASTROLOGY

 The Tiers of Asteroid Importance

 Think of asteroids as a tiered list.
 Tier one is the Big Four: Ceres, Pallas, Juno, Vesta.
-These are read by nearly every serious practitioner and have decades of accumulated interpretive tradition.
 Tier two is the love trio: Eros, Psyche, Aphrodite.
-These are essential for relationship readings and useful in many others.
-Tier three is the specialty group led by Apollo, with additional bodies like Fama, Amor, Aura, and Briede for niche questions.
+Tier three is the specialty group led by Apollo, with additional bodies like Amor, Fama, Aura, Briede, and Lucifer for niche questions.

 Everything below tier three gets into the thousands of catalogued minor bodies, most of which were named after 20th century astronomers, cities, or mythological figures with limited interpretive lineage.
 Some practitioners use specific minor asteroids for personalized chart work (a body with the same name as a relative, for instance), but these readings are idiosyncratic and should be taken with care.